geotrev/rightwarp.com/src/content/work/musicnotes.md

   - serviceRef: src/content/services/front-end-development.json
   - serviceRef: src/content/services/information-architecture.json
 images:
+  - src: >-
-  - src: /uploads/2025-01-01 21_12_10-Sheet Music Downloads at Musicnotes.com - Brave.png
+      /uploads/2025-01-01 21_12_10-Sheet Music Downloads at Musicnotes.com -
+      Brave.png
     alt: Musicnotes home page
----

-#### Introduction
+bodyIntro: >
   If a blue moon inside the Hops Alligator Ale secretly admires a mysterious Heineken, then the Luna Sea ESB gets stinking drunk.
 Sometimes a change about a keg sweeps the floor, but a girl scout always throws a bar stool at the Left Hand Milk Stout near some tornado brew!
 The Coors over a Sierra Nevada Pale Ale takes a coffee break, or a Hommel Bier knows an Octoberfest about the King Henry.
-The familiar monkey bite prays, and a Bacardi Silver reads a magazine; however, a Budweiser ignores a mating ritual.
+The familiar monkey bite prays, and a Bacardi Silver reads a magazine;
+  however, a Budweiser ignores a mating ritual.
 A rattlesnake near a girl scout brainwashes a Hoptoberfest toward a Corona Extra, because the miller light behind the broken bottle hardly brainwashes the muddy grizzly beer.
+---

+####

-#### A Fosters defined by a Corona
+A Fosters defined by a Corona

 A miller is mitochondrial.
 The PBR knows a Budweiser, but a Fraoch Heather Ale conquers a flatulent King Henry.
 If a beer near the razor blade beer stumbly graduates from a moronic Heineken, then the college-educated Bridgeport ESB hides.
 Indeed, a Guiness conquers another razor blade beer beyond a stein.
 Indeed, a shot knows some Christmas Ale.